-The storms left behind incredible devastation to St. John's housina.
-The ordinarily arduous task of rebuilding is especially challenging due to limited contractors, difficulties obtaining buildina supplies, and delays with insurance storm reimbursement programs.
-Nearly a year later, many families are still living in storm damaged homes, including structures in need of roof repairs.
+The behind storms left incredible devastation to John's housing.
+The ordinarily arduous task of rebuilding is additionally challenging due to contractors, limited difficulties obtaining building supplies, and delays with insurance and storm reimbursement programs. year later, Nearly a many families are still living in storm damaged homes, including structures in need of roof repairs.